 Spasticity offers its own set of challenges for someone with MS. However, the best—and simplest—message about spasticity and MS is that there are ways of controlling it.
 Because it needs individual management, you should seek advice and assessment early.
 You can call on your GP, neurologist and/or hospital-based services.
 We can also help.
-Regional MS Societies have trained and experienced Field Workers who provide a wide variety of services and practical support to people with MS, their carers and families, as well as advice on all matters concerning MS.
+Regional MS Societies have trained and experienced Community Support Staff who provide a wide variety of services and practical support to people with MS, their carers and families, as well as advice on all matters concerning MS.

 Within the body’s central nervous system there is a complex interactive process that controls the contraction and relaxation of muscles.
 Nerve pathways direct messages between the brain and muscles to produce the movement that you want.

 For example, when we make a fist, there is simultaneously:

 However, MS damages the nervous system and this interferes with the coordination or movement of muscles, particularly with getting them to relax.
 Muscles affected by spasticity generally feel stiff or cramped, and can lock a joint into position until the muscle tension is reduced by fatigue or by stretch techniques.
 The level of spasticity may vary from a mild increase in muscle stiffness (which can be relatively easy to control), to sudden strong spasms that contract muscles in rigid positions (which can be difficult to overcome).
 The strength of the reaction can depend on the damage to the central nervous system, i.e. the severity of the MS. The more nerve fibres that are affected, the more easily triggered and harder to overcome spasticity becomes.